chrismdp/p/README.md

 http://www.freesound.org/people/jorickhoofd/sounds/160052/
 http://www.freesound.org/people/Benboncan/sounds/77695/

+### Continual monitoring

-To start a pomodoro and wait, use `p do`:
+To continually loop, running commands each second a pomodoro is running and each time one finishes, use `p loop`:

 ```
-$ p do "my stuff" afplay tick.wav && afplay.ring.wav
-ast Pomodoro cancelled
-Pomodoro started on "stuff on stuff"
-🍅  24:59 on "stuff on stuff"
+$ p loop "afplay tick.wav" "afplay ring.wav"
 ```

+Use Ctrl-C to quit this loop.

 ### Producing statistics